Milivoje Kostic: Professional work

 Kostic is interested in the fundamental laws of nature, thermodynamics and heat transfer fundamentals and applications, and especially the Second law of thermodynamics and entropy., see also arXiv e-prints.
 He has developed a collaboration with Tsinghua and other Chinese universities.
 Kostic wrote about Entransy concept and controversies, and is editing an Entropy special Issue, Nature of heat and entropy, as well as a Topical collection, Foundations and Ubiquity of Classical Thermodynamics.

-More recently Kostic has raised some critical issues regarding the challenges of the Second Law of thermodynamics, including a number of puzzling issues still surrounding thermodynamics and the nature of heat, epitomized by the elusive Maxwell's demon.
+Kostic has raised some critical issues regarding the challenges of the Second Law of thermodynamics, including a number of puzzling issues still surrounding thermodynamics and the nature of heat, epitomized by the elusive Maxwell's demon.
 Namely, he argued that Maxwell and his followers focused on 'effortless gating' a molecule at a time, but overlooked simultaneous interference of other chaotic molecules, while the demon exorcists tried to justify impossible processes with misplaced 'compensations' by work of measurements and gate operation, and information storage and memory erasure with entropy generation.
 Some other unjustified claims, fundamentally misplaced and dramatized, like “heat flowing from cold to hot without external intervention,” have been critically analyzed and demystified by Kostic.
+The Second Law and Entropy misconceptions have been demystified in another publication.

+Kostic wrote a comprehensive treatise, written for the special occasion of the author’s 70th birthday.
+It presents his lifelong endeavors and reflections with original reasoning and re-interpretations of the most critical and sometimes misleading issues in thermodynamics.

+More recently Kostic presented a plenary lecture "Engineering Thermodynamics: Fundamentals and Challenges" at Sadi Carnot's Legacy International Colloquium at Ecole Polytechnique.
+It presents Carnot’s "Réflexions" on “heat engine reversible cycles and their maximum efficiency,” among the most important treatises in natural sciences, and the critical and sometimes misleading issues related to the Second law of thermodynamics.